Ahmadsadin36/CostumGPT3/README.md

 # CostumGPT3
-It is and AI Page created by using ReactJs and Tailwind
+An AI-driven webpage created using React.js and Tailwind CSS.
+This project leverages advanced web development techniques to deliver an interactive and visually appealing user experience.